 Outreach programme

 The building also provides greatly improved opportunities for the outreach programme which we run with local schools.
 Working closely with the James Dyson Foundation, we are proud to see the building becoming a hub for STEAM education in Norfolk.
-We have welcomed 610 pupils from over 30 local primary schools to take part in activities such as building and launching rockets; coding sphero bots; and building a model space station, which demonstrate the use of STEAM in real-life settings.
+Since 2022, we have welcomed more than 1,600 pupils from over 30 local primary schools to take part in activities such as building and launching rockets; coding sphero bots; and building a model space station, which demonstrate the use of STEAM in real-life settings.
 We also held a Satellite Event for the Norwich Science Festival, bringing a day of experiments and discovery to North Norfolk.

 STEAM activities